andrewmacheret/url-to-sns-lambda/README.markdown

-# canary
+# url-to-sns-lambda

-A lambda function on AWS set to run every day and check whether various URLs are reachable.
+A lambda function on AWS that performs a REST request and sends the contents to an SNS subscription.